tomitan100/org.openhab.binding.bom/README.md

 Observation data-feed is required to show the current weather information.

 Listed below is the observation product ID's for the states.
-Enter the ID you need into the "Observation product ID" field in Paper UI things configuration.
+Enter the ID you need into the *Observation product ID* field in Paper UI things configuration.

 <table>
 <tr align="left">